This topic describes how to configure the OSS URI to use E-MapReduce.

-native URI: oss://[accessKeyId:accessKeySecret@]bucket[.endpoint]/object/path
+- native URI: oss://[accessKeyId:accessKeySecret@]bucket[.endpoint]/object/path

-This URI is used for specifying input/output data sources in the job, and is similar to hdfs://.
-In OSS data operations, you can configure accessKeyId, accessKeySecret and endpoint in Configuration, or you can specify accessKeyId, accessKeySecret and endpoint in URI.
+This URI is used for specifying input and output data sources for a job, which is similar to hdfs://.
+When you operate OSS data, you can configure the accessKey ID, accessKey Secret, and the endpoint.
+Alternatively, you can specify the accessKey ID, accessKey Secret, and the endpoint in the URI.

-ref URI: ossref://bucket/object/path
+- ref URI: ossref://bucket/object/path

 It is only valid in the configuration of an E-MapReduce job and is used to specify the resources needed for running the job.

 We call prefixes, such as oss and ossref, as schemes.
 Pay special attention to the scheme difference in URI.